top of page

 PhD Student in Education Policy at Boston University

-Hello, I am Abigail Francis, a doctoral student in Educational Policy Studies at Wheelock College of Education & Human Development at Boston University.
-I am also a research assistant at the Wheelock Educational Policy Center (WEPC).
+Hello, I am Abigail Francis, a doctoral student in Educational Policy Studies at the Wheelock College of Education & Human Development at Boston University, and a research assistant at the Wheelock Educational Policy Center (WEPC).

 Prior to my Ph.D., I received a B.A. from Davidson College in Educational Studies and an M.Ed. in Human Development Studies from Vanderbilt University.
 I was a team lead and research assistant at the College Crisis Initiative and a research assistant for John M. Braxton.
 I also served as a servant leader at Freedom School Partners.